-Now that you know why it counts and when to use it, let’s go over a few tips for getting started.
+Now that you know why agile QA matters and when to use it, let’s go over a few tips for getting started with it.

-#1 My first piece of advice is to pace yourself.
+My first piece of advice is to pace yourself.
 For simple tasks like UI, test the product with people around you.
 Organize testing sessions with friends and relatives.
 See how everyday users react to it.
 That’ll give you a great dataset to start with.
-As things move forward, then you can start involving your developers in more heavy duty forms of testing.
+As things move forward, then you can start involving your developers in more in-depth rounds of testing.

 QA is right, even when money’s tight

 Don’t skimp on testing, even if your company is young, broke, and full of promise.
 Making sure things are usable, secure, and cost-effective early on will save you plenty of expensive headaches down the road.
 It’ll also make your team more efficient and your launch more successful.
-Think of QA as an end user working within your company.
-If your head of QA is happy, then your customers will be, too.
-And that’s already a huge step toward success.
+Think of agile QA (and QA in general) as an end user working within your company.
+If your head of QA is happy, then your customers will be, too – and that’s a huge early step toward success.